Join Here | Log In

 Related article: FMO3 genetic variants

-Factors influencing TMAO formation include age, diet, and the gut microbiome.
-TMAO levels tend to increase as we age.
-FMO3 activity is impacted by diet, with Brassica vegetables, such as cabbage or broccoli, decreasing FMO3 and thus TMAO.
-The gut microbiome, of course, affects TMA production, and the amount of fiber in the diet can alter the gut microbiome.[ref]
+Factors influencing TMAO formation include older age, high-fat Western diet, diabetes, and the gut microbiome.
+Diet alters FMO3 activity, with Brassica vegetables, such as cabbage or broccoli, decreasing FMO3 and thus lowering TMAO.
+In addition, the gut microbiome affects TMA production, and the amount of fiber in the diet can alter the gut microbiome.[ref]

 While there is still a lot of research needed here, to err on the side of caution, you likely want to avoid TMAO being high.